Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

+From a computational vantage point, to converge the total energy to $10^{-7}t$, each data point takes less than 1 CPU minute on a laptop for the slave SP calculations regardless of system size.
+On the other hand, for the OBC DMRG, we require about 6 CPU hours for a 64-site calculation and takes longer than one day for a 128-site calculation on a standard, contemporary Linux cluster.

-We further examine the 64-site system in Fig.~\ref{fig:64site}.
-The cluster SP results marked by red squares assume a translational period of 4 sites and match well with the DMRG results marked by blue circles.
+We further examine the 64-site system as a function of $U/t$ in Fig.~\ref{fig:64site}.
+The cluster SP results marked by red squares assume a translational period of four sites and match well with the DMRG results marked by blue circles.
 As a comparison, the single-site SP method assuming the same translational period is marked by black diamonds, which shows much larger errors in all three observables.
 Moreover, an additional cluster SP calculation assuming a translation period of 8 sites is performed, whose results are marked by green crosses.
-This calculation with a double-sized unit cell behaves almost exactly the same as the 4-site unit cell calculation, which indicates the convergence of unit cell size in our cluster SP results.
+This calculation with a double-sized unit cell behaves almost exactly the same as the four-site unit cell calculation, which indicates the convergence of unit-cell size in our cluster SP results.